dadjepon/AshesiResearchResourceManagement/README.md

 - **Reason:** Build a 3-tier architecture with components that can be built iteratively and independently.
 This allows users to benefit from implemented functionalities while developers make incremental updates to add other features to the platform.

-## Frontend:
-# ARRM - Research Resource Management System

-ARRM is a web application designed to facilitate the matching of Research Assistants to faculty members.

 ## Frontend Technology: React JS Framework

 ### Key Features of React JS: